-The Chair of Governors is Ms Paula Carter and she can be reached by email at email@example.com or in writing, addressed to the school.
+The Chair of Governors is Mr Rashid Chinchanwala.
+All governors can be contacted by email at email@example.com or in writing, addressed to the school.

 Cameron Kiggell served as a British Army officer in a variety of roles before leaving in 1995.
 He then went into sales and marketing with a water purification company where he became a Director.
 After 8 years, he joined Sevenoaks School to teach Economics and Business and Management.
 Cameron has been a tutor and housemaster whilst being heavily involved with the co-curricular aspects of school life.
 He was promoted to Divisional Head in the Middle School responsible for pastoral matters of children from Year 9 to 11.
 Cameron is the Safeguarding Governor.

 Emma was a parent at St Michael’s for 13 years with both her daughter and son starting in Nursery and leaving at the end of Year 8.
 During her time at St Michael’s Emma sat on the P&F Committee and also volunteered as a class rep.

 Emma is a solicitor by profession having worked at Allen & Overy in the city and Stephenson Harwood in Hong Kong, where she and her husband lived for 5 years.
 Emma is now a full-time mum but has more recently trained as a mediator with Maidstone Mediation.
 She is a keen rugby and cricket supporter (she is a life member of Gloucestershire County Cricket Club) and also enjoys spending time with her family, walking with her Cocker Spaniel, reading, playing tennis and travelling.

 Emma has been a governor since 2016 and is responsible for Health and Safety.